premAI-io/state-of-open-source-ai/eval-datasets.md

   excessive [fine-tuning](fine-tuning) of models for benchmark tasks may lead to models that excel in those specific tasks but are less adaptable and prone to struggling with real-world tasks outside their training data distribution
-- **Benchmark Discrepancy**: benchmarks may not accurately reflect real-world performance; for instance, the [LLaMA 70B](models.md#llama-2) model may appear superior to [ChatGPT](models.md#chatgpt) in a benchmark but could perform differently in practical applications.
+- **Benchmark Discrepancy**: benchmarks may not accurately reflect real-world performance; for instance, the [LLaMA 70B](models.md#llama-2) model may appear superior to [ChatGPT](models.md#chatgpt) in a benchmark but could perform differently in practical applications {cite}`evaluating-os-llm`.
 - **[Benchmarks' Implementations](https://huggingface.co/blog/evaluating-mmlu-leaderboard)**: variations in implementations
   and evaluation approaches can result in substantial score disparities and model rankings, even when applied to the same dataset and models.